BlacksmithsHammer/some_good_tasks/fpga-tasks/priority_encoder/readme.txt

-Need to add custom tasks and pipeline.
-Task is not finished.
+Pipeline is not necessary for data with WIDTH from 2 to 32